 Scaphoid fracture

-Scaphoid fractures (i.e fractures through the scaphoid bone) are common, can in some instances be difficult to diagnose, and can result in significant functional impairment.
+Scaphoid fractures (i.e. fractures through the scaphoid bone) are common, in some instances can be difficult to diagnose, and can result in significant functional impairment.

 Scaphoid fractures account for 70-80% of all carpal bone fractures 1.
 Although they occur essentially at any age, adolescents and young adults are most commonly affected 1.
 Older patients falling in a similar manner are more likely to sustain a distal radial fracture (usually a Colles fracture).

-Fractures can occur essentially anywhere along the scaphoid, but distribution is not even 9:
+Fractures can occur essentially anywhere along the scaphoid, but distribution is not even 16:

-• distal pole (or so-called scaphoid tubercle) : 10%
+• distal pole (or so-called scaphoid tubercle): 20%

 Features include:

-• visualisation of the fracture +/- displacement
+• visualization of the fracture +/- displacement

 • soft tissue swelling and lateral displacement of the adjacent fat pads